-- 2 Plug the power cable into a power source.
-The status LED is solid red when the collar is charging. - 3 After the status LED turns solid green, remove the charging clip from the collar.
+- 2 Plug the included power cable into the mini-USB port on the charging clip cable. - 3 Plug the power cable into a power source.
+The status LED is solid red when the collar is charging. - 4 After the status LED turns solid green, remove the charging clip from the collar.